 How to Clean Your Polycarbonate Roof

 Polycarbonate conservatory roofs are renowned for their durability.
-Unlike glass panels or roof tiles, a polycarbonate roof will not chip or crack throughout their lifetime.
-You may, however, notice a build-up of dirt and grime, or severe discoloration if you don’t clean the polycarbonate sheets often enough.
+Unlike glass panels or roof tiles, a polycarbonate roof won't chip or crack throughout their lifetime.
+You may, however, notice a build-up of dirt and grime, or severe discolouration if you don’t clean them often enough.

 How Often Should You Clean Your Conservatory Roof?